 Section 2.3.
 Contact.
-Client agrees to advise the Firm of all points of contact and to also advise the Firm of any changes of any points of contact on or prior to the effectiveness of the change.
+The Client agrees to advise the Firm of all points of contact and to also advise the Firm of any changes of any points of contact on or prior to the effectiveness of the change.
 If the Firm is unable to reach the Client using the most current contact information provided by the Client, the Client authorizes the Firm to withdraw from representing the Client immediately with notice only to the Client's last known address.

 Section 2.4.
 File Maintenance.
 Any papers, documents, instruments, records, and other writings that the Client furnishes or causes to be furnished to the Firm and/or which the Firm may prepare for the Client will remain the property of the Client and will be relinquished to the Client upon request, subject to any lien which the Firm may properly assert.
-If the Client does not ask the Firm to release such written materials to the Client within six (6) months after completion of the project or transaction to which they pertain or after the termination of the Firm's services for any reason, then they may be destroyed when the Firm disposes of its file regarding such.
+If the Client does not ask the Firm to release such written materials to the Client within six (6) months after (i) completion of the matter or transaction to which they pertain or (ii) termination of the Firm's services for any reason, then such materials may be destroyed when the Firm disposes of its file regarding such.
 Periodically the Firm purges its files, and it is possible for both the Client's property and the Firm's to be disposed of as waste, including (without limitation) such important documents as Contracts, Wills, Powers of Attorney, Promissory Notes, Surveys, Deeds, Minutes of Corporate Meetings, Shares of Stock, Court Orders or Judgments, official government certificates, and the like.

 ARTICLE 3: MATTERS OF PROFESSIONAL ETHICS

 Section 3.1.
 Reporting Potential Conflicts.
-The Client has the affirmative duty to report to the Firm any fact or circumstance which may affect the Firm's impartial representation of all those identified in any communication as the "client," and any fact or circumstance which indicates that the Client's interest is in conflict with another client of this Firm, to the extent known.
+The Client has the affirmative duty to report to the Firm any fact or circumstance which may affect the Firm's impartial representation of all those identified in any communication as the "Client," and any fact or circumstance which indicates that the Client's interest is in conflict with another client of this Firm, to the extent known.

 Section 3.3.
 Firm Conflict of Interest; Independent Review.
 As a general rule, any attorney's service to a client should be structured so that the attorney has no interest, other than the client's interest, in the outcome of any procedure or recommendation.
 However, the Agreement and these Terms are an exception to that rule.
-Accordingly, the Firm notifies you that any question or doubt you may have about these Terms or the Agreement should be resolved before you retain the Firm.
+Accordingly, the Firm notifies each Client that any question or doubt you may have about these Terms or the Agreement should be resolved before you retain the Firm.
 It is always a prudent practice to seek the advice and counsel of another attorney as to your rights under such Terms or Agreement.
 You will never offend the Firm, or jeopardize our relationship, in seeking a review of our work and a second opinion from qualified legal counsel for bona fide reasons.